 For Audit Log Maintenance, see the separate documentation page.

 You can schedule the Version Purge maintenance task to delete old versions automatically.
-As a result, this minimizes the need to manually use the Version Purge tools.
+This action minimizes the need to manually use the Version Purge tools.
 You can schedule and configure the Version Purge task by accessing Tools > Operations > Maintenance > Weekly Maintenance Window and following these steps:

 Choose Version Purge from the drop-down menu.